Working With Victims and Survivors

 Journalists, researchers and mental health professionals offer advice on how to deal with people caught up in tragic events.

-- People who have experienced deep trauma or who have lost someone close in sudden, violent circumstances have a right to decline being interviewed, photographed or filmed and news media, and their newsrooms, need to respect that right.
+- People who have experienced deep trauma or who have lost someone close to them in sudden, violent circumstances have a right to decline being interviewed, photographed or filmed, and news media, and their newsrooms, need to respect that right.
 Exercise the principle of doing no further harm.

 - Above all, be accurate and do not feign compassion.
 It can’t be faked.
 Offer sincere condolences early and in considerate, supportive terms.
-Use a supportive phrase like “I’m sorry this happened to you” rather than the more abrupt “How do you feel?” or the discordant “I know how you feel” which will immediately lose credibility.
+Use a supportive phrase like “I’m sorry this happened to you” rather than the more abrupt “How do you feel?” or the discordant “I know how you feel” which will immediately result in a loss of credibility.